MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **When will the capabilities for channel change and cloud update be available in my tenant?**

-Starting in mid-October and continuing through mid-November of 2023, these changes will roll out.
+In mid-October and continuing through mid-November of 2023, these changes will roll out.
 If you don't see the capabilities after this timeframe, please reach out to through the OCV feedback option in the Microsoft 365 Apps admin center.

 **When and what settings can I configure for cloud update?**

-Once you've selected **Enable Cloud**, you can configure various settings at tenant level as well as individual channel level, depending on the channel you are in.
+Once you've selected **Enable Cloud**, you can configure various settings at tenant level and individual channel level, depending on the channel you are in.
 For instance,
-- Exclude groups and exclusion windows are tenant level settings which one can configure from the overview page.
+- Exclude groups and exclusion windows are tenant level settings, which are configured from the overview page.
-- In Current Channel cloud update, you can configure update deadline and pause profile if required.
+- In Current Channel cloud update, you can configure update deadline and pause profile if necessary.
 - In Monthly Enterprise Channel cloud update, you can configure rollout waves and update deadline.
 You can also pause, rollback and cancel rollback as required.

 **Will devices change their assigned Microsoft 365 Apps update channels?**

-No, this will not affect your update channel configuration.
+No, this won't affect your update channel configuration.

 **What are the goals of this change?**